Your medical record

 How can I see the information you hold about me?

 You have the right to access any information we hold about you.
-This will be subject to a fee which contributes to the cost of making this information available.

 Access to Health Records